History of Shepherd's Bush: Twenty-first century

 In 2001, BBC Television Centre was damaged by a terrorist car bomb attack, exploding on Wood Lane.

-In 2004 The BBC expanded its White City complex, opening the BBC Media Village on part of the former Olympic site.
+In 2004 the BBC expanded its White City complex, opening the BBC Media Village on part of the former Olympic site.

 In 2006 The Conservative Party won control of Hammersmith and Fulham Council, which had been more or less dominated by the Labour party since 1971.

 In late 2008 Westfield London shopping centre opened.
 Its cost was estimated at £1.1bn, built on a site bounded by the West Cross Route (A3220), the Westway (A40) and Wood Lane (A219), and opened on 30 October 2008.
 The development was on a large brownfield site part of which was once the location of the 1908 Franco-British Exhibition; the initial site clearance demolished the set of halls still remaining from the exhibition.
 The centre is noted for its size: with a retail floor area of 150,000m² (1.615m ft²), the equivalent of about 30 football pitches.
 At the time of its opening it was reported to be the third largest shopping centre in the United Kingdom.

 The DIMCO buildings became a bus station around the same time, having been restored to their former glory under the supervision of English Heritage.

 In October 2011 the Bush Theatre left its home of nearly forty years on Shepherd's Bush Green and moved to the old Shepherd's Bush Library building on Uxbridge Rd.
 An IBIS hotel opened in 2012 on the South side of the Green.

 Between 2012 and 2013 Shepherd's Bush Green was substantially redeveloped.
 The changes included two new play areas for children, removal of the tennis courts, and the planting of further trees and a general improvement to routes across the Green for both cyclists and pedestrians.
 A proposal to create a new cafe was declined by the planning authorities.

-In 2013 The BBC is left its White City home, as a part of general cost-cutting.
+In 2013 the BBC is left its White City home, as a part of general cost-cutting.
 The structure was redeveloped is a listed building.
 The BBC White City buildings, by contrast, are not protected structures.

-The Shepherd’s Bush Pavilion, originally built as a cinema in 1923, was converted into a luxury hotel, named the Dorsett Regency at the Shepherd's Bush Pavilion, and opened in May 2014.
+The Shepherd's Bush Pavilion, originally built as a cinema in 1923, was converted into a luxury hotel, named the Dorsett Regency at the Shepherd's Bush Pavilion, and opened in May 2014.

+In August 2016, a fire started in a flat in Shepherd's Bush Green caused damage on five floors of an 18-storey tower block.
+The fire was thought to have been caused by a faulty tumble dryer which, at the time, was subject to a recall notice and due to be inspected.
+The government established a Working Group on Product Recalls and Safety after this event, aiming to "improve product safety and recalls to avoid similar events occurring in future".